alisterscott/alisterscott.github.io/Automatede2eTesting/AllThingsTestingBrisbaneMeetup.md

-+---
-+title: “All Things Testing Brisbane Presentation” +---
+# All Things Testing Brisbane Presentation

 ## 🎭 Playwright for Automated API and Web Testing 🎭